Skynet (satellite): Skynet 6A transition satellite

 In 2018, the MOD was specifying the replacement of Skynet 5, whose PFI programme ended in August 2022.
 Airbus Defence and Space will build a non-competitively sourced Skynet 6A satellite planned for a 2025 launch, as a transition to a new architecture.
 As of 2017, the PFI project was viewed as unlikely to be extended, as PFI contracting was then seen as generally poor value for taxpayers, and it had depleted MOD of satellite expertise which made specifying its replacement difficult.

+The Skynet 6A Launch was delayed beyond 2025, and by 2026, Skynet 6A was scheduled for launch aboard a Flacon 9 Block 5A rocket at an undetermined date in 2027.
+Luke Pollard MP, Minister of State for Defence Readiness and Industry, cited problems with build quality, and third-party supplier issues as reasons for the delays.

 Skynet 6A is based on the Airbus Eurostar Neo satellite bus, using electric orbit raising and station keeping propulsion, and built at Airbus Stevenage and Portsmouth, England.
 It uses more radio frequencies for communication, and will have more capacity and versatility than Skynet 5 satellites.
 A contract for over £500 million was agreed in July 2020, including launch, testing and related ground operations improvements.
 Due to the delay in agreeing the Skynet 6A contract, preliminary contracts for initial design and to manufacture long lead items had been agreed earlier to prevent end-date slippage.
 Manufacture of 6A started in October 2021, and a Falcon 9 launch was booked with SpaceX for 2025.